Spinning Particles in Quantum Mechanics and Quantum Field Theory: Path integral representation of quantum mechanical transition amplitude: non relativistic bosonic particle

 so that $a_n=\sqrt{\frac{t}{2\pi}}$.
 For the path integral normalization one gets

 that is thus expressed in terms of an ill-defined infinite product.
-For such class of infinite products, expressed by $\prod_n a n^b$, zeta-function regularization gives the ``regularized" value $a^{\zeta(0)}e^{-b\zeta'(0)}=\sqrt{\frac{(2\pi)^b}{a}}$, that specialized to the above free path integral gives
+In general, the class of infinite products given by $\prod_n a n^b$, may be computed using the analytical continuation of the Riemann zeta-function.
+For any complex number $k$, with ${\rm Re}(k)>1$, such function is defined by